Hot-Air Balloons

 Balloon Flight Weather Criteria

 Balloon Flight Criteria must be almost “ideal” in order for a Hot Air Balloon Launch to take place.
-If there is any sign of a potentially non-safe flight, then the launch will be CANCELED.
+If there is any sign of a potentially non-safe flight, then the launch will be CANCELLED.
 Our Balloon Meister is very trusted in the ballooning world and he makes the decision on if a safe flight can be executed or not.
 In addition, launches are also at pilots discretion.
 Below you will read about weather information on ballooning flights, such as, Winds, Winds Aloft, Visibility, Rain, Fronts, Thunderstorms.

 Hot Air Balloons are a type of aircraft that rely on basic scientific principles to fly.
 Warm air rises over cooler air, thus the balloon is able to rise when the burner is thrusted.
 To help balloons rise, we need thermals to be absent or at low activity.
 These thermals are least prominent in the early morning, just after sunrise, and early in the evening (the reason why launches are scheduled between 6:30 AM and 8 AM & between 7 PM and 8:30 PM during the event).